Rome Attractions: The top 9 attractions in Rome, Italy 2025

 What you can see:

-A visit to this remarkably well preserved ancient work of Roman engineering is practically compulsory for any first time visitor to Rome. but modern upgrades mean the Colosseum is now accessible for all with lift access to the upper levels, so there is no excuse not to go.
+A visit to this remarkably well preserved ancient work of Roman engineering is practically compulsory for any first time visitor to Rome, and modern upgrades mean the Colosseum is now accessible for all with lift access to the upper levels, so there is no excuse not to go.

 How long to spend here:

-The Colosseum can be toured in a about 2 hours (provided that you buy tickets to the Colosseum online beforehand so you do not have to wait in a queue) give or take an hour depending on how thoroughly you want to investigate the exhibits there and whether you want to read all the information, and excluding queueing time of around 20-30 minutes (visitors have to queue for the entry time specified on their ticket), so even if you just have one day in Rome, this can be done.
+The Colosseum can be toured in a about 2 hours (provided that you buy tickets to the Colosseum online beforehand so you do not have to wait in a queue) give or take an hour depending on how thoroughly you want to investigate the exhibits there and whether you want to read all the information, and excluding queueing time of around 20-30 minutes (this is a generous estimate.
+Visitors have to queue for the entry time specified on their ticket, ifyou arrive too early they will tell you to come back later, meaning usually, everyone in the queue are there for the same entry time and should be allowed in within about 10-15 minutes, 20 tops), so even if you just have one day in Rome, this can be done.
 And even if you don’t have the time to tour the inside in detail or do not want to spend money on a ticket, the Colosseum can still be seen in all 360° from the outside for free.
+There are elevated vantage points directly opposite the Colosseum outside.

 Find out more about visiting the Colosseum (links opens in a new tab for uninterrupted reading).